bhopals/react-js-essential/README.md

 #### React is a JavaScript Library that is used to build User Interfaces.
 With React we can create reusable components, and these component displays data as it changes over time. ###

+The Prime reason that react is very popular is because of its Component Based Structure.
+It helps us to create nested collection of component to render the screen or user interface.

 ### React Start ###